DFIRmadness/5pillars/5-Pillars.md

 1. Don't pirate software
 2. Always have your Admin Account Seperate from your daily driver account
 3. Never click a link you didn't ask for
-4. Never use a free VPN
+4. Never use a free VPN (OK - except maybe Proton's)
 5. Always check executables and files from others at virustotal.com
 6. Use time based multi-factor on critical accounts like e-mail
 7. Use a password manager and have unique passwords for everything